 Update: We re-tasted this wine in 2015 after it had a number more years of age – the color of the wine in the glass looks like a wine of much younger age.
 The bouquet has some age reflected in the aromas however this wine is just as balanced as when we first tried it.
 The tannins have held up well.
 They are delicate; both wood and fruit tannins and linger softly for some time on the finish.

 The 2012 Arkenstone Obsidian shows pronounced and deep dark aromatics – initially with nuances of cigar smoke.
 For a young wine it offers beautiful balance with a long finish – with nuances of mocha and toasted oak that lingers.

 Arkenstone also produces a tiny amount of Syrah from grapes growing on the property (usually only 50 cases offered first come first serve through their membership list).
 Arkenstone is open by appointment for serious wine enthusiasts.
-For more information, to join one of their membership levels or to join their mailing list, visit: www.arkenstone.com
+Visits are relaxed and educational with visits to both part of their vineyard and winery.
+Tastings are hosted in a contemporary & chic salon in part designed by Susan.
+For more information, to join one of their membership levels, to join their mailing list, or to request and appointment, visit: www.arkenstone.com